siddarth09/100daysof_ROS/README.md

 # DAY 2:
 here I used geomerty_msgs msg file which contains POINT,QUARTERNION,POSITION,TWIST which are used for robot motion which we will see using turtlebot3 later on.
 I publish the difference between initial position and final position using POINT and then a subcriber subcribes on that topic and publishes the difference between the coordinates

+# DAY 3:
+here i have used a custom message LDR, which can be used with sensors either with a rasberry pi or arduino(rosserial).
+The ldrpub gets the sensor value (which i will be doing on day 20 with sensors) and publishes, while the ldrlist subcribes to LDR_SENSOR topic and displays the value